 Roundabouts, also called traffic circles or rotaries, are intersections made up of a central island around which 1, 2, 3 or 4 traffic lanes merge in a star-shaped pattern.
-Roundabouts encourage speed reduction, contribute to reducing the number and severity of accidents and regulate the flow of traffic, as vehicles enter the roundabout only when the way is clear.
+Roundabouts encourage speed reduction, contribute to reducing the number of accidents resulting in injury and regulate the flow of traffic, as vehicles enter the roundabout only when the way is clear.

-We recommend that you learn more about the proper manoeuvres on the site of the Ministère des Transports, de la Mobilité durable et de l'Électrification des transports (page in French only).
+We recommend that you learn more about the proper manoeuvres on the site of the Ministère des Transports (page in French only).

 In Québec, horns are only used when justified by a particular situation.
 A horn must not be used to express one's anger, impatience or other mood.
 Even at weddings, horn concerts are not appropriate.

-In the event that you feel compelled to honk your horn for no valid reason, you are subject to a fine of at least $100.
+In the event that you feel compelled to honk your horn for no valid reason, you could be subject to a fine of at least $100.